Regular (Statutory) Individual Vaccination for Children

 - Notification period: Before turning 1 year old

-- Notification Period: Early to Mid-April
+- Notification period: Mid-April

 Chickenpox